captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## ANNA:
 This is over.
 ---
+template: music
 ---
 ## ANNA:
 You’re resting on the deck
 ---
 of a strong, slender boat.
 ---
-It cuts through the dark ocean,
+It cuts through the dark water,
 ---
 the sails snapping above you,
 ---
 white against the sky.
 ---
+template: noise
+baby crying
+---
+## ANNA:
 Shhh.
 ---
 You can feel the light and warmth